starnowski/posjsonhelper/README.md

 Most predicate components use Hibernate Context object.
 It holds mostly the names of hibernate function names used in project.
-The dialect classes use HibernateContextPropertiesSupplier component that generates HibernateContext object based on system property.
+The dialect classes and FunctionContributor type use HibernateContextPropertiesSupplier component that generates HibernateContext object based on system property.

 #### JsonBExtractPath - jsonb_extract_path